-Results from animal studies indicate that sorafenib can impair male and female fertility (see "Preclinical Safety Data").
+Results from animal studies further indicate that sorafenib can impair male and female fertility (see section 5.3).

-4.7 Effects on ability to drive or use machines
+4.7 Effects on ability to drive and use machines

-No studies on the effects of sorafenib on the ability to drive or use machines have been performed.
-There is no evidence that sorafenib affects the ability to drive or operate machinery.
+No studies on the effects on the ability to drive and use machines have been performed.
+There is no evidence that sorafenib affects the ability to drive or to operate machinery.

-4.8 Undesirable Effects
+4.8 Undesirable effects